Need to talk? Call 1800 882 436.

 Illustration shows normal abdominal muscles alongside abdominal muscles after diastasis recti (DRAM), also known as abdominal separation.

-What are the signs and symptoms of abdominal separation?
+What are the symptoms of abdominal separation?

-If you have abdominal separation you may be able to see a gap between your abdominal muscles.
-The separation isn’t painful.
+If you have abdominal separation, you may be able to see a gap between your abdominal muscles.
+The separation isn't painful.

 You may feel that your core has become weak, for example when lifting something like a laundry basket.